minio/simdjson-go/README.md

 ## Features

 `simdjson-go` is a validating parser, meaning that it amongst others validates and checks numerical values, booleans etc.
- Therefore these values are available as the appropriate `int` and `float64` representations after parsing.
+ Therefore, these values are available as the appropriate `int` and `float64` representations after parsing.

 Additionally `simdjson-go` has the following features:

 - No 4 GB object limit
 - Support for [ndjson](http://ndjson.org/) (newline delimited json)
 - Pure Go (no need for cgo)
+- Object search/traversal.
+- In-place value replacement.
+- Remove object/array members.
+- Serialize parsed JSONas binary data.
+- Re-serialize parts as JSON.

 ## Requirements